 St Florence and nearby Tenby are steeped in history and renowned for the warm welcome the two communities extend to visitors to the area.
 South Pembrokeshire is stunningly picturesque with its many sandy beaches, magnificent coastline, rolling countryside and heritage sites.

 St Florence is an attractive and peaceful village with a 12th century church and distinctive Flemish chimneys on some of the properties.
-There is a well-stocked village shop, two pubs and an excellent garden centre with restaurant.
-Manor House Wildlife Park and Heatherton World of Activities can both be found near the entrance to the village, while the Dinosaur Park and Folly Farm Adventure Park and Zoo are a short drive away.
+There is a well-stocked village stores, two pubs and an excellent garden centre with restaurant.
+Manor Wildlife Park and Heatherton World of Activities can both be found near the entrance to the village, while the Dinosaur Park and Folly Farm Adventure Park and Zoo are a short drive away.

 Tenby has 3 Blue Flag beaches and is generally thought to be the prettiest seaside town in Wales.
 Established by the Normans as a fortified town, Tenby has retained its town walls.
 Within the walls the town is a maze of narrow streets, which are pedestrianised during the day in summer when many of the bars and restaurants offer al fresco dining.
 Brightly coloured boats sail from Tenby harbour to Caldey Island from Easter to October.